-As you’re doing your research, there is a high chance that you will have to opt either for Wix or WordPress as these two names are regarded as the best solution on the market.
+As you’re doing your research, there is a high chance that you will have to opt either for Wix or WordPress, as these two names are regarded as the best solution on the market.
 Even if they perform the same function, especially in creating a professional website: comparing WordPress vs. Wix is not arduous.
 The two systems don’t possess the same operating mode and are not based on the same economic model.

-WordPress is a free & open-source CMS, powering over 60% of the world’s websites.
-It is a robust, flexible, and easy-to-use platform and best for those who value versatility and flexibility.
+WordPressis a free & open-source CMS, powering over 60% of the world’s websites.
+It is a robust, flexible, and easy-to-use platform and is best for those who value versatility and flexibility.
 Its intuitive interface makes it easy to edit pages, especially once you become comfortable with the technique.
 The advantage of choosing WordPress is that practically anything you can visualize is possible with WordPress.
 For example, you can easily access the source code to make certain adjustments or include new functionality.
 The good thing is that you can activate all these features without paying an additional penny for them.
 The only downside is that this complicates its use, which requires expert support & dedication.
 But, don’t worry, we can help you with that!

 There is no better or worse solution.
 It is up to you to choose according to your project.
 In my opinion, it would be relevant to own your website (which is only possible with WordPress).

-When it comes to WordPress, using it can be not easy at first because it doesn’t pride you with clear-cut instructions on how to operate it.
+When it comes to WordPress, using it can be not easy at first because it doesn’t pride you on clear-cut instructions on how to operate it.
 Learning the features and workings of WordPress, from making new pages to selecting the correct theme, will take some time.